germankay/ckanext-selfinfo/README.md

 This extension is built to represent a basic information about the running CKAN Application accessible only to admins.

+CKAN should be configured to be able to connect to Redis as it heavily relies on it for storage.

 On CKAN admin page `/ckan-admin/selfinfo`, admin can see such information as:
 * System Information
     - System name